rickbenavidez/ruby_llm/docs/_core_features/chat.md

 # => "A loop is like singing your favorite song over and over again...
 Got it?"
 ```

-Instructions are prepended to the conversation history as messages with the `:system` role.
-They are particularly useful for setting a consistent tone or providing context the AI should always consider.
-If you are using the [Rails Integration]({% link guides/rails.md %}), these system messages are persisted along with user and assistant messages.
+System prompts are added to the conversation as messages with the `:system` role and are sent with every request to the AI provider.
+This ensures the model always considers your instructions when generating responses.

+> When using the [Rails Integration]({% link _advanced/rails.md %}), system messages are persisted in your database along with user and assistant messages, maintaining the full conversation context.
+{: .note }

-## Selecting Models and Providers
+## Working with Different Models

-While `RubyLLM.chat` uses the default model, you can easily specify a different one.
+RubyLLM supports over 500 models from various providers.
+While `RubyLLM.chat` uses your configured default model, you can specify different models:

 ```ruby
 # Use a specific model via ID or alias